oleksandr/spaghetti/README.md

 As you can guess, Pub mode will allow the connected client/router only to send message to the network.
 Sub mode will only wait for message delivered from router.
 PubSub is for a bi-directional communication.

+## Giving it a try

+If you don't have Web-socket client or too lazy to program it just use the following URL [http://www.websocket.org/echo.html](http://www.websocket.org/echo.html) with echo client implemented and connected to your router.

+## An example of a topology you can build with spaghetti